gideonasiak47/remote-sensing-using-mqtt-with-esp32/README.md

 * Recieve and store real time data on server
 * Build a real-time dashboard using python and Dash(plotly)
 * Plot live sensor data, update graphs dynamically

+## _Kindly note that the files in this project is the final for this lab, some of the individual lab activities were not added!_